LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Abstract

 \section{Abstract}

 Recent advances in novel-view synthesis can create the photo-realistic visualization of real-world environments from conventional camera captures.
-However, acquiring everyday environments from casual captures faces challenges due to frequent scene changes, which require dense observations both spatially and temporally.
-We propose long-term Gaussian scene chronology from sparse-view updates, coined \textbf{LTGS}, an efficient scene representation that can embrace everyday changes from highly under-constrained casual captures.
-Given an incomplete and unstructured Gaussian splatting representation obtained from an initial set of input images, we robustly model the long-term chronology of the scene despite abrupt movements and subtle environmental variations.
+However, the everyday environment experiences frequent scene changes, which require dense observations, both spatially and temporally, that an ordinary setup cannot cover. \if 0 However, acquiring everyday environments from casual captures faces challenges due to frequent scene changes, which require dense observations both spatially and temporally. \fi We propose long-term Gaussian scene chronology from sparse-view updates, coined \textbf{LTGS}, an efficient scene representation that can embrace everyday changes from highly under-constrained casual captures.
+Given an incomplete and unstructured 3D Gaussian Splatting (3DGS) representation obtained from an initial set of input images, we robustly model the long-term chronology of the scene despite abrupt movements and subtle environmental variations.
 We construct objects as template Gaussians, which serve as structural, reusable priors for shared object tracks.
-Then, the object templates undergo a further refinement pipeline that modulates the priors to adapt to temporally varying environments based on few-shot observations.
+Then, the object templates undergo a further refinement pipeline that modulates the priors to adapt to temporally varying environments given few-shot observations.
 Once trained, our framework is generalizable across multiple time steps through simple transformations, significantly enhancing the scalability for a temporal evolution of 3D environments.
 As existing datasets do not explicitly represent the long-term real-world changes with a sparse capture setup, we collect real-world datasets to evaluate the practicality of our pipeline.
 Experiments demonstrate that our framework achieves superior reconstruction quality compared to other baselines while enabling fast and light-weight updates.
+Project page is available at: \url{https://mkjjang3598.github.io/LTGS}.